Medium/phantomjs/README.md

 ##### Installation fails with `spawn ENOENT`

-This is NPM's way of telling you that it was not able to start a Node process.
+This is NPM's way of telling you that it was not able to start a `node` process.
 It usually means Node is not on your PATH, or otherwise not properly installed.

 ##### Installation fails with `Error: EPERM` or `operation not permitted`